cognitedata/dotnet-extractor-utils/README.md

 The project requires test coverage, if your change adds code, make sure to create a test for it.

+External commits are _merged_.
+PRs should have clean commit history with descriptive commit messages.

 ### Style

  - Newline before braces.